Past performance of gold

 Almost nobody wanted to buy gold, an insurance policy against misfortunes that were believed to be in the past.
 Yet somebody was still buying gold, because in 2002 the average price was back over $300 an ounce, topping $400 in 2004 and $600 in 2006.

-Come the Great Recession and gold bullion had returned to fashion with a vengeance – the price of gold averaged well over $900 an ounce in 2009 and above $1,200 in 2010.
-Over the last 50 years, the gold price had a long run-up from 1964 to 1980, a steady decline to the early years of this century and then another upswing.
+Come the Great Recession and gold bullion had returned to fashion with a vengeance – the price of buying gold averaged well over $900 an ounce in 2009 and above $1,200 in 2010.
+Over the last 50 years, the price of buying gold had a long run-up from 1964 to 1980, a steady decline to the early years of this century and then another upswing.
 Why?

 To start with, until 1971 governments around the world tried to maintain a lid on the gold price as part of efforts to stabilise international currency markets.
 When the lid came off, a lot of pent-up demand was released.